-- 3. (a) Where board and residence is made available to employee the employer shall have the right to deduct from the pay of any employee residing on the premises an amount of 28s.
-6d. per week. - (b) In the case of employees who do not reside on the employer's premises a deduction at the rate of 1s.
-3d. for each meal supplied during the employee's spread of working hours may be deducted by the employer. - (c) Junior employees 18 years of age and over shall be subject to a deduction of 20s. per week for board.
+- 3. (a) Where board and residence is made available to employees the employer shall have the right to deduct from the pay of any employee residing on the premises an amount of 47s. per week. - (b) In the case of employees who do not reside on the employer's premises a deduction at the rate of 1s.
+9d. for each meal supplied during the employee's spread of working hours may be deducted by the employer. - (c) Junior employees 18 years of age and over shall be subject to a deduction of 30s, per week for board.